rkovac26/Software_eng_cw3/README.md

-# Software_eng_cw3
+# SECW3
-Final coursework for the class of Software engineering
+Contains the java files for cw3